The Great Collapse

 The Last Gift

-After her burial, you found what she spoke of—crude drawings on bark and leather showing tunnel routes marked with symbols you didn't understand.
-But the crystal fragment in your hand grew warm when you held it near one particular passage, a tunnel that had been sealed with heavy stones since before your birth.
+After her burial, Kael found what she spoke of—crude drawings on bark and leather showing tunnel routes marked with symbols he didn't understand.
+But the crystal fragment grew warm when held near one particular passage, a tunnel that had been sealed with heavy stones since before his birth.

 Breaking Into Light

-It took weeks to move the collapsed rocks and squeeze through passages so narrow you had to crawl on your belly.
-Your phosphorescent torch died in the depths, leaving only the crystal's faint glow to guide you.
-Exhausted and nearly broken, you pressed forward through absolute darkness, driven by nothing but desperate hope.
+It took weeks to move the collapsed rocks and squeeze through passages so narrow he had to crawl on his belly.
+His phosphorescent torch died in the depths, leaving only the crystal's faint glow to guide him.
+Exhausted and nearly broken, he pressed forward through absolute darkness, driven by nothing but desperate hope.

-When you finally broke through into daylight, the brightness struck you like a physical blow.
-The sensation of wind on your skin, the vast openness of sky, the impossible sounds of birds and flowing water—every sense screamed at once.
-You collapsed to your knees, overwhelmed by a world you had never truly believed existed.
+When he finally broke through into daylight, the brightness struck him like a physical blow.
+The sensation of wind on his skin, the vast openness of sky, the impossible sounds of birds and flowing water—every sense screamed at once.
+He collapsed to his knees, overwhelmed by a world he had never truly believed existed.

 The Impossible Discovery

-Through watering eyes, you saw it in the distance—a valley of green meadows dotted with wooden buildings.
+Through watering eyes, he saw it in the distance—a valley of green meadows dotted with wooden buildings.
 Smoke rose from chimneys.
 People moved between gardens and workshops.
 People.
 Not just surviving, but living.

-As you stumbled down into the valley, the first person to spot you—a woman tending goats—shouted in amazement: "Sweet earth, another refugee!
+As he stumbled down into the valley, the first person to spot him—a ranger returning from patrol—shouted in amazement: "Sweet earth, another refugee!
 Where did you come from, friend?"
-Soon curious faces surrounded you, offering water and food, marveling at your pale skin and wide, overwhelmed eyes.
+Soon curious faces surrounded him, offering water and food, marveling at his pale skin and wide, overwhelmed eyes.

-When you managed to tell them about the Deephold, an old man stepped forward with recognition dawning on his weathered face.
+When Kael managed to tell them about the Deephold, an old sage stepped forward with recognition dawning on his weathered face.
 "The sealed caves beneath Thornspire... we always wondered if anyone survived the Great Sealing.
 You're truly alone up there now, aren't you?"

-When you nodded, unable to speak, he placed a gentle hand on your shoulder.
+When Kael nodded, unable to speak, the sage placed a gentle hand on his shoulder.
 "I'm sorry for your loss, child.
 But welcome—welcome to Nevervale, the Last Haven.
 We've been here twenty years now, slowly making the valley safe again.
 There's healing work to be done, and we could use every willing hand."

-It was then that the crystal fragment in your pocket began to pulse more brightly.
-The old man's eyes widened as he saw the light through your clothes.
+It was then that the crystal fragment in Kael's pocket began to pulse more brightly.
+The sage's eyes widened as he saw the light through his clothes.
 "By the ancient powers... is that what I think it is?"

-When you pulled out Grandmother Vera's gift, several people gasped.
-"A Harmony Stone fragment," a young woman breathed.
+When Kael pulled out Grandmother Vera's gift, several people gasped.
+"A Harmony Stone fragment," a woman breathed.
 "We've been searching for intact stones for years.
 They're the key to cleansing the corrupted lands, driving back the darkness.
 Where did you find this?"

-Standing there in the Last Haven with wind in your hair and solid earth beneath your feet, you finally understood.
-Your people hadn't died for nothing.
-The Deephold hadn't been a tomb—it had been a sanctuary, preserving not just your life, but this fragment of ancient power.
-You weren't just the last survivor of a dying refuge.
+Standing together in the Last Haven with wind in their hair and solid earth beneath their feet, they finally understood.
+The Deephold people hadn't died for nothing.
+Their sanctuary had preserved not just Kael's life, but this fragment of ancient power.